 * Gift Aid is automatically claimed for the church every month, and this means reduced administration, less work the treasurer/bookkeeper, and better cashflow.

-PGS forms are available at the back of church, or contact Vicky in the Church Office.
+PGS forms are available at the back of church, here for All Saints', here for St Matthew's or contact Vicky in the Church Office.

 2. Cash or cheque donations